andjeladimic/Churn-Telekom/README.md

 # Telecom Customer Churn — Data Mining with Orange

-A data mining project analyzing customer churn in the telecommunications industry.
-The project applies supervised learning, unsupervised learning, association rule analysis, and dimensionality reduction — all built using the **Orange** visual data mining tool.
+A comprehensive data mining project for predicting customer churn in the telecommunications industry.
+Built entirely in **Orange**, an open-source visual data mining platform, the project covers the full pipeline from data preprocessing and EDA to supervised learning, unsupervised learning, association rule mining, and dimensionality reduction.

 ---